 First, native apps are more expensive to build.
 You must create an app for each operating system including Android and iOS.
 If you choose to migrate to Windows, you'll need a third app for Windows.
 Hiring developers for three separate app versions increases your startup costs.
 You can opt to test your app for a specific platform first, and then migrate to other platforms later.

-Native apps are expensive to build, and they must be maintained by the developer.
+Native Mobile Apps are expensive to build, and they must be maintained by the developer.
 Each addition and bug fix needs a new build and upload to the app stores.
 Web apps are more convenient and cheaper to maintain after the initial build.
 Instead of fixing bugs on two or three different platforms, you only need to maintain one - the web application.

 Weigh the pros and cons of each type of app and then determine your direction.